unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is empty.
-* Requires authentication.

 ##### Response

 * `200 OK`: Returned with a body containing the object previously uploaded by the user.
-* `403 Forbidden`: Returned if the caller user is not authenticated.
 * `404 Not Found`: Returned if the directory of field is invalid.

 ##### Example